technic960183/FastmultipoleMethods/README.md

 # FastmultipoleMethods
 The fast multipole methods with N-body self gravity

+Brief Description about the FMM and our work:
+In order to solve the potential problem in a more efficient way (rather than Direct N body), FMM takes the advantages of tree structure (with same amazing mathematical tricks of spherical harmonic) that reduce the time complexity from $O(N^2)$ to $O(N)$.
+Our work mainly focuses on building up the program to implement the FMM on the problem of gravitational potential (which can easily extend to electronstatic).
+At final, we provided the code of FMM for potential problem with \textbf{High Accuracy} and \textbf{about O(N) scaling} which will make it become faster when the number of particles is large.

 The bonus point we done:
 - We have extend the code into 3D !